We begin processing Nursing applications on the fourth Monday of August for the following academic year.

 The LPN to RN Accelerated program is 12 months in length.

-Upon completion of either of these programs, the student receives the Associate of Science degree in Nursing (ASN) and is eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Upon completion of any of these programs, the student receives the Associate of Science degree in Nursing (ASN) and is eligible to sit for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 The Traditional RN Program accepts 48 students in the fall and 48 students in the spring of each academic year.